Pig Leg Lane

 Keep an eye on the pond and the Monktonmead Brook to see some freshwater wildlife – frogs and newts are known to use the pond!

-The Isle of Wight Natural History and Archaeological Society surveyed the site for us in 2017 and produced this wonderful list of what can be found.
+The Isle of Wight Natural History and Archaeological Society have surveyed the site for us this summer and produced this wonderful list for entomology and another list for botany.

 What’s in a name?